 Injured Nerve Fibres In The Hand

 Our sense of touch is possible because of a network of nerve endings that are present in the fingertips.
 Damage to these nerve endings can reduce the sense of touch, making it cumbersome to perform the simplest tasks with the hands.
 It could even result in severe burns because of the inability to feel heat or cold.

 Not only do hand injuries affect your quality of life, but they can also result in enormous financial losses by way of medical expenses and loss of income.

-How Much Compensation Can I Claim For A Hand Injury?
+How Much Compensation Will I Get For Hand Injury?